top of page

 they liked blonde hair.

-Her mother was scared
+Her mother was scared.

-they were near.
+She tensed up, when they were near.

 Her father wasn’t scared,